jlafer/fngraph/README.md

 - Functionality
   - add synchronous-only version of fngraph that will return a result and not a promise
-  - see if the array for holding execution arguments can be eliminated
 - Documentation
   - more realistic examples
   - use of R.get() to pass result properties downstream